Open PowerShell as Administrator:

 Or check this repo for an R solution

-From the terminal, access the folder where the 2m_temperature.nc
+From the terminal, access the folder where the 2m_temperature.nc file was downloaded

 This file is a small example of a rectangular grid taken from ERA5